tahaz0656/sep10-freedom-project/prep/content.md

      * It has also enabled stereotactic radiosurgery (SRS) and stereotactic body radiation therapy (SBRT) treatments for the full range of tumor types.
      * The advanced motion synchronization technology eliminates the need to use uncomfortable patient restraints, or ask patients to hold their breath for example.
      * The CyberKnife System has more than two decades of clinical proof and has helped thousands of cancer patients.
-## EDP (Engineering Design Process)
- I am currently on the researching the problem (step 2) and finding possible solutions (step 3) steps for my EDP (Engineering Design Process).
-My main goal right now is too find ways that electrical engineering can furthermore help solve problems in society.
-Problems like littering, starvation, renewable energy, and lack of biomedical systems.
-My next stage is too find possible solutions on how electrical engineering can solve a lot of these problems.
-## Skills
-Some skills that I've learned from working on this blog would **communication** and **time management**
-#### Communication
-During the time Mr. Mueller gave us during his class to work on this blog, I had talked to Ethan Li on how we were going to work together since he is doing "mechanical engineering" and I'm doing "electrical engineering".
-We talked to Mr. Mueller about and he made us research what kind of technology includes both mechanical and electrical enngineering, we found a system called the "Cyberknife" that both electrical and mechanical engineers work on and had used that system to base our research of.
-This type of commincation had helped me a lot on my blog because it gave me like an idea of what I was going to research and write about.
-#### Time management
-After the school day I go to manage for the girls volleyball team or I am in practice for the boys volleyball team and I usually get home very late and on the weekends I do boxing which takes up a lot of my weekend.
-This had created a problem because the schoolwork and homeworks are increasing by the day and it is very hard to manage so much homeworks while I get home very late.
-So, I've learned to manage my time better by doing some of my homework in lunch and not spending so much time playing games when I get home and instead take a mini break and start focusing on completing all of my homework.